-Ford Ivey is the founder and owner of Legacy Game Systems.
-Sometimes referred to as the Grandfather of NERO, Ford has created several live action role-playing (LARP) games, including NERO International, Shandlin's Ferry, Wildlands, The Isles, a live version of Call of Cthulhu, and The Osiris Sanction.
-Ford is the recipient and namesake of the LARPY Lifetime Achievement award, and was the LARP Guest of Honor at the Origins Game Fair in July 2007.
+Ford Ivey is the founder of Legacy Game Systems.
+Sometimes referred to as the Grandfather of NERO, Ford was the creator of several live action role-playing (LARP) games, including NERO International, Shandlin's Ferry, Wildlands, The Isles, a live version of Call of Cthulhu, and The Osiris Sanction.
+Ford was the recipient and namesake of the LARPY Lifetime Achievement award, and was the LARP Guest of Honor at the Origins Game Fair in July 2007.

-Ford has been playing role-playing games since the 1970s when he attended the University of Texas.
+Ford started playing role-playing games in the 1970s when he attended the University of Texas.

 In 2008, Ford started working with Aidrian O’Connor on a new game concept called “The Osiris Sanction”.
 It is a real-time, real-space game, designed to be played at any time and leading to a “virtual” encounter with denizens of a virtual reality.
 In working on this game, Ford and Aidrian became aware that there was no good way to do gun combat; paintball was too messy, airsoft was very hit-or-miss, and laser tag was just not ready for the type of game they envisioned.
 Aidrian left the team at this point, and Ford continued, finding a laser tag solution that proved to be very expensive.

 Ford‘s dream to have electronics track all the points of the players (much like a video game does in a console game) became his focus, as he saw that the hardware was now available capable of doing this.
 Thus the Legacy Project was born with the intention of designing a game system that could take LARP and general gaming to a new, immersive level.
 It has led to a full system capable of tracking all hits and effects–capable of being adapted to any game!